ToriLi1210/INFO30005-WebLife-Diabetes-Home/README.md

 -everyone should have a brief version of Diabetes@Home before next meeting

 Team meeting (2022/3/9)
--dicuss the detail
 -create prototype
--How we build the static website :'About Us','About Diabetes' -have a draft version
+-How we build the static website :'About Us','About Diabetes' -have a skeleton

 Team meeting (2022/3/10)
--edit prototype after get response from the tutor -upload version 1 into github
+-edit prototype after get response from the tutor -upload version 1 github

 Team meeting (2022/3/13)
--discuss the detial
+-discuss the page of dashboard
--upload version 2 into github
+-upload version 2 github